antixenoinitiative/axiwiki/known-bugs.md

 After the fixing of the heart bug and a couple other AX bugs, this page is under redesign to collect information on current and past AX bugs and create a new list of priority issues.
 ### Encounterable in Solo
 - Teleporting Swarm Missiles
-- Lack of relative mouse and SFN keybinds
+- Lack of relative mouse
 - Thargoids become frozen when shot while waking out
 - GMRPs do not offer their stated lightning protection and cannot be disabled
 - Bugged/missing megaship gameplay (inconsistent Thargoids spawns, bugged NPCs, bugged hatchbreaker salvage)